mamaligamar/jib-demo/README.md

 Then when you run localhost:8080 you will see a table filled with books data.

 # DEMO JIB plugin
-This project is a simple springboot project which aim is to illustrate how **jib** plugin works.
+This project is a simple spring-boot project which aim is to illustrate how **jib** plugin works.

-Jib is a tool from Google which **creates Docker images** in an easy and fast way.
-No need to create a Docker file, no need to install a Docker daemon, Jib just runs out-of-the-box.
+Jib is a tool from Google which **creates Docker images** in an easy and fast way avoiding the need to create a Docker file.

-Jib separates our application into multiple layers, splitting dependencies from classes.
-So, each time we change the application is no need for Docker to rebuild the entire Java application - just deploy the layers that changed.
+Jib separates the application into multiple layers, splitting dependencies from classes.
+So, each time a change is made in the application is no need for Docker to rebuild the entire Java application - just deploy the layers that changed.

 This plugin generates a docker image for our project locally or in a repository depending on the configuration.
-Then we just have to set up a container with that image and we have the app running.
+Then, we just have to set up a container with that image and we have the app running.

 More information about jib plugin is available in the following links: